roaringlands/roaringlands.github.io/codex/homebrew/loot-rabid.md

 **Effect:** Touch any Rabid corpse you or a willing ally killed within range.
 The touched corpses vanish in a wave of noxious smoke.
 The Director grants you loot appropriate to the type and tier of any Rabid looted.

-You may choose to delay this ability's effect for as long as 2 turns.
+You may choose to delay the resolution of this ability's effect for as long as 2 turns.
 </div>